How To Use Wget Command in Linux

-In this guide, we intend to teach you How To Use Wget Command in Linux with Examples.
+In this guide, we intend to teach you Examples To Use the Wget Command in a Linux Terminal.
+Let’s see what the wget command is and the usage of it.
+Then, start to use this amazing command line utility.

 The wget command is a command line utility for downloading files from the Internet.
 It supports downloading multiple files, downloading in the background, resuming downloads, and limiting the bandwidth used for downloads and viewing headers.